alanphys/OpposingFields/readme.txt

            look in program data confid dir first for beam file 16/4/2020  fix various memory leaks
 3/8/2020   correct title of login module
+18/11/2022 fix double free causing exception on new patient
+           fix special characters in filenames 23/11/2022 convert resunit to form2pdf
+24/11/2022 use form2pdf to print
+29/11/2022 use Form2PDF to print beamform
+27/1/2023  fix overprint of filename in results 30/4/2024  add form location property storage